 - Around Ovulation Time: Roughly two weeks after your period, as you are nearing ovulation, there will likely be more mucus and it will start to thin out.

 - Ovulation Time: In the days right before you ovulate, the cervical mucus will increase.
 You might even start seeing it in your underwear.
 So, what does this magic mucus look like?
 It will be thin, clear, slippery and stretchy.
 Some people think it reminds them of egg whites- before you fry them of course.

 Post-Ovulation: After ovulation, the mucus level will decrease and become increasingly thicker and less transparent.

 While you’re in there getting a mucus sample – you should also be checking the position of your cervix.
 It’s another great sign of where you are in your cycle.
 When you are about to ovulate, the cervix moves higher and you might also be able to feel that it’s softer and wider.
 After ovulation, the cervix gets firmer, lower and less moist.
 Some people think the cervix feels like soft lips just before ovulation.
 And after ovulation, some people compare the feeling of their cervix to the tip of your nose.

 It’s important to check your mucus and cervix regularly so you can notice all of the changes.

-Now, not every person will produce a lot of cervical mucus – or that “magic” mucus around time of ovulation.
-Some people even create a “hostile” environment for sperm – where the mucus never thins out – and stays thick and sticky.
-This is another reason why you need to check your mucus.
-Because if you know there’s a problem – it’s something you can work around.
-You just may need a little help getting that sperm to the fallopian tubes, so it can be there waiting for the egg.
-That’s where Mosie Baby may be able to help.
+Now, not every person will produce a lot of cervical mucus – or that “magic” mucus around the time of ovulation.
+If you are worried that this could be you, talk to your doctor too but in the meantime, you just may need a little help getting that sperm to the fallopian tubes, so it can be there waiting for the egg.
+That’s where Mosie Baby (and The Mosie Kit) may be able to help.